News of Joshua Komisarjevsky’s recent guilty verdict has called to mind the Petit family ordeal in Connecticut;

 but every other detail was drastically akimbo.

-Would Kathryn and Jennifer have made the same decisions if they had known what lay ahead?
+Would Mrs. Harvey and Mrs. Hawke-Petit have made the same decisions if they had known what lay ahead?

 I have no proof, of course,